Android - Connection Service

 - If you are setting it for the first time, Select

-to start using the enhanced version of the Push Notification extension.
+V2to start using the enhanced version of the Push Notification extension.
 The enhanced version uses Token-based approach for sending Push Notifications and is simple to implement. - If you already have an app using

-option.
+V1and want to migrate your app to useV2, then SelectV1 & V2option.
 This ensures that the users viewing the older version of your app also receive Push Notifications. - Eventually, when all your users are on the latest version of your app, you can change this option to

-(Topic-based) Push Notifications completely.
+V2, thus turning offV1(Topic-based) Push Notifications completely.

 - Select the platforms that you want to support